Haya27ab/myProject2/README.md

-### Describe: Simple app The user has the right to add information For Flower ,photos ,Delete and Update
+### Describe: Simple app abut flower The user has the right to add information For Flower ,photos ,Delete and Update

 ### overview
-carat Table view controller about Flower and Tablview cell ,Use Model stract arre Flower , Add the Thihgs I want To enter The cell , create prepare seges For Add,Edit create iF statement For cell To make sure that indexis there And Show information
+carat Table view controller and Tablview cell ,Use Model stract arre Flower , Add the Thihgs I want To enter The cell , create prepare seges For Add,Edit create iF statement For cell To make sure that indexis there And Show information